 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is consumer culture.

-Mel of Caramel (Learner at Love) did a post recently called Buy Now Pay Later that mentioned images she’d seen pictures of luxury vehicles accessing food banks.
+Caramel (Learner at Love) mentioned in a recent post that she’d seen pictures of luxury vehicles accessing food banks.
 It got me thinking about the pressures to consume newer, bigger, shinier things, and how some people seem to be more immune to it than others.

 What consumer culture involves

 Oxford Bibliographies describes consumer culture as “a form of material culture facilitated by the market, which thus created a particular relationship between the consumer and the goods or services he or she uses or consumes.”
 It’s not about the act of consumption itself, but rather the status that’s associated with consumption and the inequalities that this creates.

 An article in Psychology Today described two broad types of goals and values.
 Extrinsic goals/values arise when people accept the messages of consumer culture and focus on the pursuit of money, material goods, and status.
 They also try to project an image reflective of that.
 Intrinsic goals/values, on the other hand, relate to intangibles like inward experiences, meaning, and relationships.
 Placing more weight on intrinsic, non-consumerist values and goals has been associated with greater life satisfaction and better mood.

 According to an article in Psychological Inquiry, having certain important possessions isn’t necessarily a bad thing, as some items can become symbolic markers of the life histories of self or others.
 However, consumer culture creates a number of problems beyond simply the potential importance of possessions.